JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 JURA GIGA 10 inside delivery crate (Image credit: Future / Dan Fauzi)

-Once it was unpacked and plugged into my kitchen wall, there was little setup.
-The removable drip tray was already attached, so all I had to do was connect the power cord and attach the milk system - which is essentially a glass jug that connects to the machine via a bendy pipe.
+There was little setup once it was unpacked and plugged into my kitchen wall.
+The removable drip tray was already attached, so I had to connect the power cord and attach the milk system - essentially a glass jug connecting to the machine via a bendy pipe.

 JURA GIGA 10 coffee machine, power button cover open